sprockeelsd/GiL/README.md

 Install Gecode, a Common Lisp implementation and CFFI.
 Depending on what MacOS version you are using, you might run into a problem with the dynamic library not finding Gecode due to a relative path problem.
 If this is the case, there is a script **script.sh** in the c++ folder that should solve the problem.
 You should update the value for the relative and full path in the script, then run it.
 The problem should be gone after that.

 *For Linux Users*
 Install Gecode, a Common Lisp implementation and CFFI.
-Add the path to your gecode installation folder (looks like gecode-release-x.x.x) to LD_LIBRARY_PATH (help [here](https://stackoverflow.com/questions/13428910/how-to-set-the-environmental-variable-ld-library-path-in-linux)).
+Add the path to your gecode installation folder (it looks like gecode-release-x.x.x) to LD_LIBRARY_PATH (help [here](https://stackoverflow.com/questions/13428910/how-to-set-the-environmental-variable-ld-library-path-in-linux)).
 That's it.

 You are ready to load the library and use it!
 A small example problem is shown in the **Gil** pdf.
 The exact same problem is given in C++ and in Lisp.